-Should you opt to take part of your benefit in cash and use the rest to purchase an annuity, the rest of your funds will then be transferred to the annuity provider of your choice, who will purchase your chosen pension product (see outline of options under 5.2).
-From that point onwards, you will receive a monthly income from the annuity you bought.
+Should you opt to take part of your benefit in cash and use the rest to purchase an will receive a monthly income from the annuity you bought.
 The monthly pension amount is taxable.
 5.4 Take your full retirement benefit as a cash lump sum

-Taking your full retirement benefit in cash will render you liable for tax as per the SARS retirement tax table.
-It is best to consult a financial adviser to explain the full tax implications of this option to you.
-Be sure to give the adviser full details of all other provisions for retirement you have made so as to obtain the most accurate advice.
+Taking your full retirement benefit in cash will render the SARS retirement tax table.
+It is best to consult a fi the full tax implications of this option to you.
+Be sure details of all other provisions for retirement you have most accurate advice.

-The Fund administrators are obligated to deduct your tax liability directly from your lump sum payment and pay out only the net benefit to you.
-Payout to you may only be made once SARS has issued the administrators with a tax directive.
+The Fund administrators are obligated to deduct your your lump sum payment and pay out only the net bene may only be made once SARS has issued the administrators with a tax directive.
 If your tax affairs are not in order, SARS may withhold the directive, which will delay payout of your retirement benefit.